hustf/DrawAndSpray.jl/README.md

 ## What

 This is a lightweight, light dependency repository for modifying raster images and numeric matrices.
-The original code is moved here from `BitmapMaps.jl` and `BitmapMapsExtras.jl`.
+It is not a 'user-facing' drawing library.
+The original code is migrated here from `BitmapMaps.jl` and `BitmapMapsExtras.jl`.

-It's force principal is non-linear conversion from pixel coverage to opacity, useful when you want visual feedback on which pixels were visited many times, or when you want aliasing on edges of glyphs.
+1) It's force principal is spraying: non-linear conversion from pixel coverage to opacity, useful when you want visual feedback on which pixels were visited many times, or when you want aliasing on edges of glyphs.
+With this method, you have millions of nuances, great for visual analysis.

-It does indirect drawing and image compositing calls en masse, but is not a 'user-facing' drawing library.
-A few glyph functions are included, more as examples.
+2) It can also draw 'black-and white' lines, squares and other shapes.

+3) It has a small, useful selection of image compositing modes.

 `DrawAndSpray.jl` draws fast, but is intended for adding light touches to images, like symbols, glyphs and streamlines.

 ## Installation
 This package is registered in a separate registry, which holds related packages.